 Arbor Grove Primary School accepts enrolments throughout the year.
-Enrolment may be made in person at the school or managed through other means.
-On enrolment the school requires a copy of the child’s birth certificate and immunisation record.
+Applications for enrolment may be made in person at the school or managed through other means.
+Upon application the school requires a copy of the child’s birth certificate and immunisation history statement.
 If the child has entered the country from overseas the passport must be provided so the visa details may be determined.

 Children commence kindergarten if they will turn four in the year they attend.
 Kindergarten is a part time program for 15 hours per week.
 While Kindergarten is not compulsory, almost all parents send their children to a kindergarten program so their children can get the best possible start to their schooling.